 When its trailer premiered ahead of The Black Phone, Barbarian jumped up pretty high on the list of most anticipated horror movies for 2022.
 Critical buzz for this one has been impressive.
 But outside of a creepy trailer that will make you think twice about renting an Airbnb, there’s not a whole lot of information about this one.
 From all indications, however, the less you know going in to this one might be for the best.
 Like last year’s Malignant, Barbarian promises to defy any and all expectations.

-at an Airbnb that’s already occupied by another renter – and a terrible secret waiting down in the basement.
+A woman arrives at an Airbnb that’s already occupied by another renter – and a terrible secret waiting down in the basement.

 Barbarian Boasts an Unpredictable Story Alongside Genuine Slow Burn Horror